cszach/three.js-sketches/sketches/wall-of-donuts/README.md

 - [ ] Find a better type of mouse control (what is looked for is something similar to `FlyControls`, but just no z-rotation on the camera)

+> **Note**: `wall-of-donuts.draft.js` is an attempt to physically correct things in this sketch, however it currently has several problems.

 ## Acknowledgements

 [dawid]: https://unsplash.com/@davealmine